-The cancer can cause discomfort when you pass a bowel movement and a feeling that you cannot empty your bowel fully.
-It can also cause your bowel habits to change.
+Colon cancer can cause your bowel habits to change.
 You may get diarrhoea or constipation.
-The cancer may eventually cause your bowel to become completely blocked.
-If the cancer has spread outside your rectum, you may lose weight.
+The cancer can eventually cause your bowel to become completely blocked.
+The cancer can also bleed and you may see blood when you pass a bowel movement, or notice that your bowel movements are darker than usual.
+If the cancer has spread outside your colon, you may lose weight.